vedantkmehta1238-stack/study-sync-/README.md

-# Welcome to your studysync project
+# Welcome to studysync project

+in this project All Your College Life, Organized & Simplified.
+StudySync is your all-in-one academic companion to manage tasks, notes, attendance and more.

 This project was built with freebuff